House Dems call for voting infrastructure improvements before November

 WASHINGTON, D.C.
 (NEXSTAR) — Voting rights advocates say the U.S. could be in for a messy and dangerous election this November.

-This year’s elections land at potentially difficult intersection…between racial injustice and a deadly pandemic.
+This year’s elections land at a potentially difficult intersection between racial injustice and a deadly pandemic.

 “Access to the ballot in November is in jeopardy if we do not make substantial investments in our infrastructure,” said Ohio Rep. Marcia Fudge (D-OH).